MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/add-manage-eventstream-sources.md

 ## Manage source

 - **Edit/remove**: You can select an eventstream source to edit or remove either through the navigation pane or canvas.
-After selecting **Edit**, the edit pane will be open in the right of the main editor.
+When you select **Edit**, the edit pane opens in the right of the main editor.

    :::image type="content" source="./media/add-manage-eventstream-sources/source-modification-deletion.png" alt-text="Screenshot showing the source modification and deletion." lightbox="./media/add-manage-eventstream-sources/source-modification-deletion.png" :::

-- **Regenerate key for a custom app**: If you want to regenerate a new connection key for your application, select one of your custom app sources on the canvas and select regenerate button to get a new connection key.
+- **Regenerate key for a custom app**: If you want to regenerate a new connection key for your application, select one of your custom app sources on the canvas and select **Regenerate** to get a new connection key.

    :::image type="content" source="./media/add-manage-eventstream-sources/regenerate-key-in-custom-app.png" alt-text="Screenshot showing how to regenerate a key." lightbox="./media/add-manage-eventstream-sources/regenerate-key-in-custom-app.png" :::